Student Engagement and Attendance Technical Assistance Center (SEAC)

-The SEAC is engaging SEAs and LEAs in its Peer-to-Peer (P2P) Network, launched in November 2020.
-The P2P focuses on two topical strands—attendance data and attendance supports.
-Participants are sharing challenges and promising practices and strategies with one another as well as piloting a checklist tool for attendance support.
-Examples of topics addressed include defining and implementing key attendance terminology, school climate, social and emotional learning, and adapting attendance practices for hybrid or remote settings.
+The SEAC engaged SEAs and LEAs in its Peer-to-Peer (P2P) Network, from November 2020 to June 2021.
+The P2P focused on two topical strands—attendance data and attendance supports.
+Participants shared challenges, promising practices, and strategies with one another, and piloted a checklist tool for attendance support.
+Examples of topics addressed included defining and implementing key attendance terminology; school climate; social and emotional learning; and adapting attendance practices for hybrid or remote settings.
 Subject matter experts provided national context, expertise, and guidance to support the P2P sessions.

 Student and Family Reengagement Learning Series

-The SEAC is convening the Student and Family Reengagement Learning Series for SEAs and potential partners to focus on strategies for reengaging students and families during the 2021-22 school year.
-This Learning Series will provide the opportunity to establish a collective understanding of emerging promising practices from research and peers for reengaging students, elevate and promote promising practices on student reengagement, and create a shared framework to support the implementation of reengagement strategies.
-To learn more about the Learning Series, including how to participate, please contact Dani Filo-Jones (email@example.com) or Jenny Scala (firstname.lastname@example.org).
+In May 2021, the SEAC convened its the Student and Family Reengagement Learning Series for SEAs and potential partners to focus on strategies for reengaging students and families during the 2021-22 school year.
+This Learning Series provides the opportunity to establish a collective understanding of emerging promising practices from research and peers for reengaging students, to elevate and promote promising practices on student reengagement, and to create a shared framework to support the implementation of reengagement strategies.
+Sessions are organized into three thematic areas of focus: